-I am the ONLY person who handles BDC in my store and it seems almost impossible for me to answer leads, do follow ups, and take ups by myself.
-This is harder for me because I was taken from the receptionist position and thrown into the BDC position because of my great personality, however, I know NOTHING about cars.
+I am the ONLY person who handles our car dealership business development center (BDC) efforts in my store and it seems almost impossible for me to answer leads, do outbound calls and follow ups, and take ups by myself.
+This is harder for me because I was taken from the receptionist position and thrown into the BDC position because of my great personality and communication skills, however, I know NOTHING about cars and now I am the BDC Manager.
 It becomes extremely difficult to answer phone calls because I cannot provide accurate information to the potential customer.
 I often become overwhelmed and wake up everyday nervous that I will get fired for not being the BEST BDC rep. My questions are, how many people on average should be doing BDC for one dealership and should I be nervous about my job knowing I didn’t ask for the promotion they just gave to me because of my bubbly personality?

 Thanks for your time.

 First off, Nicole… we feel your pain.
-You are not the first person thrust into a BDC because of your personality and you certainly won’t be the last.
-As a matter of fact, an upbeat personality coupled with a no-quit attitude usually far outweighs any amount of product knowledge.
+You are not the first person thrust into an automotive BDC because of your personality and communication skills.
+You certainly won’t be the last.
+As a matter of fact, an upbeat personality coupled with a no-quit customer service attitude usually far outweighs any amount of product knowledge.
 Understanding of your dealership’s product line will come with time.
 The desire to please people and help them with their search cannot be taught.
 If you have that, everything else will come together.

 Now let’s talk about how your department is structured first because it sounds as if you are a one person BDC.
 An army of one.
-The amount of people needed for a BDC is predicated upon how many total opportunities the store has.
+The amount of people needed for a BDC is predicated upon how many total opportunities the store has for their sales team.
 Generally, strong BDC reps can handle between 175-225 total opportunities.
 We define opportunities as inbound leads and inbound sales calls.
 If you’re being asked to follow up on behalf of the sales team’s unsold showroom traffic, then count each salesperson as 20 leads.
 If you’re handling live chat, count that as 20 more leads.
 If you’re still handling receptionist duties as well, you need to get that off your plate.
-On top of this, you can’t be in-store from bell-to-bell 6-7 days a week so some accompaniment to back you up in the department should likely be requested.
+Eventually you’ll need to know how much effort and time is needed per scheduled appointment for the sales team.
+On top of this, you can’t be in-store from bell-to-bell 6-7 days a week handling inbound and outbound calls.
+So, some assistance to back you up in the department should be requested.